-The college posts on its website three credit schedules of classes-fall, spring, and summer-each year.
+The college publishes three credit schedules of classes-fall, spring, and summer-each year.
 Each schedule contains lists of courses being offered, the official academic calendar, the final examination schedule, and a variety of other important dates and deadlines that are not published anywhere else.
 The schedule is available online prior to the start of registration.
+Limited numbers of printed schedules are available upon request at all college locations.